CLIMATE CHANGE AND GRAZING

 We do not use pesticides and herbicides such as glyphosate (Roundup), which are harmful to the soil food web upon which critical natural systems depend.

 We do not use chemical fertilizers, which accelerate carbon loss from the soil.

-Because of the above methodology, in 2010, Time Magazine dubbed Big Picture Beef founder Ridge Shinn, "carbon cowboy."
+In acknowledgement of the above methodology, in 2010, Time Magazine dubbed Big Picture Beef founder Ridge Shinn, "carbon cowboy."

 In summary, 100% grass-fed cattle cannot be charged with contributing to climate change.
 In fact, practices that enhance - rather than inhibit - natural soil systems improve the capacity of farmlands to sequester carbon and to act as a methane sink.
 Thus, 100% grass-fed beef offers an important strategy for combatting climate change while providing protein for growing populations.

-The Soil Story (3.29 minutes) by Kiss the Ground, narrated by Larry Kopaid.
+This short video shows how carbon sequestration (achieved by planned grazing) combats climate change: The Soil Story (3.29 minutes) by Kiss the Ground, narrated by Larry Kopaid.
 Click below.

 Box 225, Hardwick, MA 01037 413-477-0181